OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 * Key data variables you will be working with:
     * `Sv` (frequency, ping_time, range_bin) - volume backscattering strength measured from the echo
     * `range` (frequency, ping_time, range_bin) - the measured range of an echo in meters
-* Other variables included in this dataset so that the parameters used in the calibration (from raw to Sv) are recorded:
+* Other variables included in this dataset.
+These are included so that the exact parameters used in the calibration (from raw to Sv) are recorded:
     * `temperature` - the temperature measurement of the water collected by the echosounder, with unit degree Celsius
     * `salinity` - the salinity measurement of the water collected by the echosounder, with unit part per thousand (PSU)
     * `pressure` - the pressure measurement of the water collected by the echosounder, with unit dbars